cgarey2014/shell_notes/README.md

   - konsole (if installed)

-## ℹ️ ShellNotes is a minimalist terminal session recorder designed for cybersecurity professionals, educators, and students to document shell activity with clean and portable .cast recordings.
+## ℹ️ ShellNotes is a minimalist terminal session recorder designed for cybersecurity professionals, educators, and students to document shell activity with clean and portable log files.